-As the existing SCR-NO_X abatement system is already efficient, there would be no point in also installing NSCR, even if this technology was considered an alternative option.
+As the existing $SCR-NO_X$ abatement system is already very efficient, there would be no point in also installing NSCR, even if this technology were considered an alternative option.

-Therefore, at this stage baseline scenarios 1.2, 1.3 & 1.4 can be excluded from further assessment.
+Therefore, at this stage, baseline scenarios 1.2, 1.3 & 1.4 can be excluded from further assessment.